Policy Advisor, Office of Native Affairs and Policy, Federal Communications Commission

 Max Spivak serves as In-House Counsel for the Morongo Band of Mission Indians, a federally recognized Tribe.
 Max’s work for Morongo’s community, government, and enterprise stakeholders spans several practice areas for the ultimate purpose of protecting and advancing Tribal sovereignty.

-Assistant Director of the Indian Legal Program, ASU Law
+Assistant Director, Indian Legal Program, ASU Law

 Kristen Talbert is the Assistant Director of the Indian Legal Program at Arizona State University.
 An enrolled member of the Sisseton-Wahpeton Oyate, Kristen brings over fifteen years of experience in nonprofit leadership, case management, data collection, teaching, and program development.